Gatland in Wales contention if coach Pivac leaves

 Warren Gatland is the leading contender to return as Wales coach if the Welsh Rugby Union decide to replace Wayne Pivac.

-Ten months before the World Cup starts, the WRU are holding a review into the dismal autumn campaign that will consider Pivac's position.
+Ten months before the World Cup starts, the WRU is holding a review into the dismal autumn campaign that will consider Pivac's position.

 Wales suffered three defeats against New Zealand, Georgia and Australia with a sole win against Argentina.